 Rental Potential

-Luxury villas often rent for €500 to €900 per night during the summer season.
+Luxury villas often rent for approximately €500 to €900 per night during the summer season.

-The island has developed a strong reputation for high-quality villa rentals.
+The island has developed a strong reputation for high-quality private-villa rentals.

 5. Paxos

-Paxos is one of the smallest inhabited islands in the Ionian Sea, yet it has developed a strong reputation among high-end travelers seeking privacy and understated elegance.
+Paxos is one of the smaller inhabited islands in the Ionian Sea, yet it has developed a strong reputation among high-end travellers seeking privacy and understated luxury.

-The island attracts a loyal base of international visitors — particularly from the UK — who return year after year for its relaxed atmosphere, crystal-clear waters, and charming villages.
+The island attracts a loyal base of international visitors—particularly from the United Kingdom—who return year after year for its relaxed atmosphere, clear waters, and charming villages.

-Unlike larger islands with mass tourism, Paxos offers a more exclusive experience, which makes well-designed villas particularly attractive in the rental market.
+Unlike larger islands associated with mass tourism, Paxos offers a more exclusive experience, making well-designed villas particularly attractive in the rental market.

 Land Prices

-Because the island is small, buildable plots are relatively limited.
+Because the island is small, suitable buildable plots are relatively limited.

 Rental Potential

-Luxury villas on Paxos frequently rent for €700 to €1,200 per night during peak season.
+Luxury villas on Paxos frequently rent for approximately €700 to €1,200 per night during peak season.

-Properties that offer sunset views, privacy, and high-quality outdoor living spaces perform especially well.
+Properties offering sunset views, privacy, and high-quality outdoor living spaces tend to perform especially well.

 Comparison of the Top Locations